Published on

 This function proves beneficial for those wanting to determine the latitude and longitude of their current location or any specified point on the map.
 The app provides exact coordinates that users can easily share with others via social networks.

 Distinguished from its counterparts, Zoom Earth is a service singularly dedicated to the observation of photos and maps captured by satellites.
-Devoid of extraneous features, the primary focus of this service is not on constructing routes or searching for establishments.
+Devoid of extraneous features, the primary focus of this service is not on constructing routes or searching for establishments, but on providing real-time satellite images of your house.

 Basic functions:

-Viewing Modes: Zoom Earth allows users to choose from different viewing modes, including live satellite, daily satellite, and a base map.
+Viewing Modes: Zoom Earth allows users to choose from different viewing modes, including live satellite, daily satellite, and a base map for viewing their property.

 Radar Displays: The service provides insightful radar displays such as rain radar, wind radar, forest fire animation, day and night line representations, and boundary lines.